8 Bodybuilding Myths Analyzed and Explained

 No, eating more protein than recommended will not help you gain muscle more quickly.
 Your body can only use so much protein at once, and any surplus protein is simply expelled.

-Is it vital to take rest days in order to gain muscle?
+Is it vital to take rest days to gain muscle?

 Conclusions